NeuralCrop: Combining physics and machine learning for improved crop yield projections: Discussion

+Pure ML approaches for crop modelling typically struggle to generalize to unseen data \cite{sweet2025transdisciplinary}.
+Due to its hybrid approach, NeuralCrop demonstrates robust out-of-sample generalization capabilities (see Supplementary Information section~\ref{sec:generalization}).
+We expect that it can be used to accurately simulate data-sparse, climate-vulnerable, and under-studied cropping regions, for example in Africa, South America, and Asia.
+Furthermore, as individual GGCM performance varies significantly across crops and regions, multi-model ensembles remain essential for mitigating simulation uncertainties \cite{iizumi2020global}.
+NeuralCrop demonstrates that hybrid crop modelling has great potential to enhance its base model performance.
+When applying this approach to state-of-the-art GGCMs, substantial headroom exists to further improve the projecting performance of multi-model ensembles.

-As an abstract representation of a complex real-world system, many physical processes are represented simplistically or omitted in GGCMs \cite{NoiaJunior2025Negative}.
-For instance, the representation of soil waterlogging remains in its infancy in advanced GGCMs, and many GGCMs including LPJmL do not account for soil waterlogging mechanisms~\cite{garcia2025gaps}, consistent with our findings that LPJmL exhibits unrealistic yield gains with increasing wetness.
+Due to limited understanding, many biophysical processes are oversimplified or omitted in GGCMs \cite{NoiaJunior2025Negative}.
+For instance, the representation of soil waterlogging remains in its infancy in advanced GGCMs, and many GGCMs including LPJmL do not account for soil waterlogging mechanisms~\cite{garcia2025gaps}, consistent with our results that yield responses under wet extremes are poorly captured by GGCMs.
 Similarly, processes like the impacts of compound climate events and pest/disease stress are only partially simulated or not included in traditional GGCMs~\cite{wang2024pathways}.
 These gaps limit the ability of GGCMs to simulate the individual and combined effects of these stresses.
-As an example, LPJmL failed to detect the yield losses driven by heavy rainfall in combination with soil anoxia and diseases in central and northern France in 2016, and instead projected a yield increase (Supplementary Information Fig.~\ref{fig_France_wheat_2012}) \cite{ben2018causes, noia2023extreme}.
-While NeuralCrop inherits the same process limitations, it captures part of the negative but smaller yield anomalies in northern France after fine-tuning (Supplementary Information Figs.~\ref{fig_France_wheat_2012}c-e).
-This suggests that, despite without an explicit representation of these processes in the model, the ML components can still learn from observational data to partially capture their indirect impacts.
-Furthermore, NeuralCrop is computationally efficient.
-For example, running NeuralCrop on a single GPU and LPJmL on 128 central-processing-unit (CPU) cores at \(0.5^\circ\) spatial resolution with daily time steps over 20 years, respectively, NeuralCrop achieved up to an \(82.3\times\) speedup as the number of grid cells increased to 14,157 (Supplementary Information Table.~\ref{table_time_efficiency}).
-This can be used for previously highly time-consuming tasks such as large ensemble projections.
+As an example, LPJmL failed to detect the yield losses driven by heavy rainfall in combination with soil anoxia and diseases in central and northern France in 2016, and instead projected a yield increase (Supplementary Information Fig.~\ref{fig_France_wheat_2016}) \cite{ben2018causes, noia2023extreme}.
+While pre-trained NeuralCrop inherits the same process limitations, it captures part of the negative but smaller yield anomalies in northern France after fine-tuning (Supplementary Information Figs.~\ref{fig_France_wheat_2016}c-f).
+This suggests that, despite without an explicit representation of these processes, the ML components can still learn from observational data to partially capture their indirect impacts.